axibase/atsd/administration/data_retention.md

 ![](./images/retention-top-inserts.png)

-You can refer to this view in order to identify series with the largest amount of data being inserted.
+You can refer to this view to identify series with the largest amount of data being inserted.

 ## Retention Settings